-When we try to make ourselves exercise in a way that doesn’t feel joyful, it feels like a chore like washing the dishes or sweeping the floor.
+When you try to make yourself exercise in a way that doesn’t feel joyful, it feels like a chore— like washing the dishes or sweeping the floor.
 One more thing to add to the to-do list.
-But, if it’s movement that we love to do, then it becomes a treat.
+But, if it’s movement that you love to do or with someone you enjoy, then it becomes a treat.

 But I Hate to Exercise!

 Most of the time I don’t even use the word “exercise.”
 I usually call it “activity” or “movement.”
-But even so, many women are still resistant to the idea of moving more.
+But even so, many people are still resistant to the idea of moving more.

 When they were 10, they just liked to move.
 They didn’t do it to tone their inner thighs, or because their doctor told them to, or to lose ten pounds.